New details emerge about Brian Laundrie's behavior in the days after Petito went missing - Local News 8

 Her remains were discovered on September 19 in Wyoming’s Bridger-Teton National Forest and were identified by a coroner two days later, according to the FBI.

-“The cause of death remains pending final autopsy results,” the FBI says.
+“The cause of death remains pending final autopsy results,” the FBI said.

+A memorial visitation for Petito is planned for Sunday afternoon in Holbrook on Long Island in New York, according to Moloney’s Holbrook Funeral Home.
+It will be open to the public.

 On Wednesday, a small crowd gathered in Salt Lake City to mourn the death of Petito.